Elliediazz/Dwell_Log_Analysis_DLL/README.md

 ## Time/Space Comlexity
 When it comes to a doubly linked list, the time complexity remains 0(n) for searching and taversal as you would need to potentially traverse through the entire list to find a value.
-Merge sort however, has a complexity of 0(n log n)
+Merge sort however, has a complexity of 0(n log 2n), where N is the size of the linked list.

 ## Advantages
 A doubly linked list works really well for this project because it lets me easily move forward and backward through the dwell log.
 That’s especially helpful when I need to compare two events, check neighboring dwell indices, or detect out-of-order entries.
 It also works naturally with merge sort making the implementations more straightforward.